Aaronfischer/drupal-base_theme/README.txt

 __________________________________________________________________________________________

-UPDATING BASIC
+UPDATING base_theme (Basic)

-Once you start using basic, you will massively change it until a point where it has nothing to do with basic anymore.
-Unlike ZEN, basic is not intended to be use as a base theme for a sub-theme (even though it is possible to do so).
-Because of this, it is not necessary to update your theme when a new version of BASIC comes out.
-Always see Basic as a STARTER, and as soon as you start using it, it is not BASIC anymore, but your own theme.
+Once you start using base_theme, you will massively change it until a point where it has nothing to do with base_theme anymore.
+Unlike ZEN, base_theme is not intended to be use as a base theme for a sub-theme (even though it is possible to do so).
+Because of this, it is not necessary to update your theme when a new version of base_theme comes out.
+Always see base_theme as a STARTER, and as soon as you start using it, it is not base_theme anymore, but your own theme.

-If you didn't rename your theme, but you don't want to be notified when basic has a new version by the update module, simply delete "project = "basic" in basic.info
+If you didn't rename your theme, but you don't want to be notified when basic has a new version by the update module, simply delete "project = "base_theme" in base_theme.info

 __________________________________________________________________________________________